bguesman/docsify-test/docs/editor/blocks/procedural_cloud_volume_block.md

     <p>Now, self-shadowing vs. no self-shadowing, for a layer that's not very dense.
 It's still pretty important, though more subtle than with the dense layer.
 Left: self-shadowing enabled.
 Right: no self-shadowing.</p>
 </div>

+#### Max Self Shadow Distance
+**C# member variable:** `float m_maxSelfShadowDistance` \
+Maximum distance that clouds can cast shadows onto themselves/each other.
+If this value is set too high, you may lose some detail in your cloud self-shadowing.

 #### Multiple Scattering Amount
 **C# member variable:** `float m_multipleScatteringAmount` \
 As a way of approximating multiple scattering, Expanse adjusts the self-shadowing effect.
 This parameter controls the amount of approximated multiple scattering.
 Because it adjusts the self-shadowing effect, it is only available when self-shadowing is turned on.
 Otherwise, it is unnecessary.